-- The project satisfies the purpose and needs of a full range of stakeholders, including users of all ages and abilities. - The project is a safe facility for both the user and the community. - The project expands on, creates, or fits within the community's vision for a low-stress active transportation network. - The project is in harmony with the community, and it preserves the environmental, scenic, aesthetic, historical, and natural resource values of the area. - The project exceeds the expectations of both designers and stakeholders and achieves a level of excellence in people's minds. - The project involves the efficient and effective use of the resources (time, budget, community) of all involved parties. - The project is designed and built with minimal disruption to the community. - The project is seen as having added lasting value to the community. - For combined I/NI projects, on part C, the evaluator should consider: - The amount of times the program is evaluated (before, during, after). - Whether the evaluation tools/method can be replicated. - ${\odot}$ $\,$ Whether the evaluation tools/methods described are realistic and doable. - Whether the program is seen as having added lasting value to the community. - Whether the described sustainability plan is realistic and doable.
+- The project satisfies the purpose and needs of a full range of stakeholders, including users of all ages and abilities. - The project is a safe facility for both the user and the community. - The project expands on, creates, or fits within the community's vision for a low-stress active transportation network. - The project is in harmony with the community, and it preserves the environmental, scenic, aesthetic, historical, and natural resource values of the area. - The project exceeds the expectations of both designers and stakeholders and achieves a level of excellence in people's minds. - The project involves the efficient and effective use of the resources (time, budget, community) of all involved parties. - The project is designed and built with minimal disruption to the community. - The project is seen as having added lasting value to the community. - For combined I/NI projects, on Part C, the evaluator should consider: - o The amount of times the program is evaluated (before, during, after). - Whether the evaluation tools/method can be replicated. - Whether the evaluation tools/methods described are realistic and doable.

+- o Whether the program is seen as having added lasting value to the community. - o Whether the described sustainability plan is realistic and doable.

 Points The applicant's ability to demonstrate that the "recognized best" solutions employed in this project are appropriate to maximize user comfort and appropriate to the local community context.
 AND the applicant's ability to explain what innovative elements are being utilized, or why innovative elements were not selected.
 5 Points The applicant clearly and convincingly demonstrates that: Recognized best solutions were employed in this project, and The project is proposing innovative solutions to best address the project's issues/needs, or Recognized best solutions were employed, and innovative elements were considered; and the reason for not selecting the innovative elements is very clear and compelling.
+Additionally: For combined I/NI projects, the applicant included and/or considered innovative elements in the non-infrastructure programming.
 3-4 Points Recognized best solutions were employed in this project, and/or The project is proposing innovative solutions, or Viable innovative elements were considered, and the explanation for not selecting the innovations is noted.
+Additionally: For combined I/NI projects, the applicant included and/or considered innovative elements in the non-infrastructure programming.
 1-2 Points Recognized best solutions were employed, and/or Innovative elements were considered but not selected, and no explanation was given.
+Additionally: For combined I/NI projects, the applicant included and/or considered innovative elements in the non-infrastructure programming, but minimal explanation was given.
 0 Points Evaluators can award a zero if the solutions are not appropriate to maximize user comfort, and innovative solutions were not proposed , or the reason for not selecting the innovations was not explained .
+The applicant did not include or consider innovative elements in the non-infrastructure programming.